RuiOliveira83/MS4_Code_Aquatics/README.md

   * **register** and **login** if the user is an unregistered user;
   * **logout** and **my profile** page if the user is a registered user;
   * **logout**, **add product** and **my profile** page if the user is an admin user;

+All pages share the same footer.
+The footer contains links to social media, to allow the user to know Code Aquatics better, and an email contact, to allow the user to contact Code Aquatics.

 The **home** page contains a brief description of Code Aquatics and links to direct the user to the **shop** or to the **blog**.